ngemily/532_report/src/challenges.md

 2. Uniform latency across all operations

 That is, each line that I write is executed in order and each result is available on the next line.
-As I write my verilog, I need to always think instead about what circuit I am describing.
+As I write my Verilog, I need to always think instead about what circuit I am describing.
 I need to consider that combinational logic happens all at once, in parallel.
 I need to consider that results that pass through registers are not available until the following clock